nixworks/public/news/2006/04/26/README.md

 ##### University of California at San Diego
 ### [ University of California at San Diego psychology researcher Tim Gentner reportedly discovers that songbirds are capable of learning simple grammar, which may disprove Noam Chomsky's long believed hypothesis that humans are the only organism able to comprehend recursive grammar. ](/news/2006/04/26/university-of-california-at-san-diego-psychology-researcher-tim-gentner-reportedly-discovers-that-songbirds-are-capable-of-learning-simple.md)
-_Context: psychology, Noam Chomsky, University of California at San Diego, Tim Gentner, songbirds, grammar_
+_Context: University of California at San Diego, grammar, songbirds, psychology, Tim Gentner, Noam Chomsky_

 ##### Tony Snow
 ### [ Tony Snow is named White House Press Secretary.](/news/2006/04/26/tony-snow-is-named-white-house-press-secretary.md)